churris-x/factorio-more-music/README.md

 # More Music
-Adds a miscellanea of songs from other games like SpaceChem, FTL and some older factorio soundtracks.
+Adds a miscellanea of songs from other games like SpaceChem, FTL, Project Zomboid and some older factorio tracks.

 ## Contents
 <!-- MarkdownTOC -->